When the Harami Pattern Fails: Learn the Hikkake Pattern on Quotex

 TRADING STRATEGIES WITH THE HARAMI AND HIKKAKE PATTERNS

 Remember the tense moments during chess matches when you try to predict the next move of your opponent?
 The Harami and Hikkake patterns give you that same feeling when you trade them.
-There can be a sense of secrecy about these patterns as if they are whispering secrets about what’s to come next.
+There can be a sense of secrecy about these patterns as if they’re whispering secrets about what’s coming next.
 To increase your profits at Quotex, you must learn to decode these signals and use effective trading strategies.

 Harami patterns indicate a buying opportunity in a well-established downtrend, while Hikkakes can indicate short trades in an uptrend.
 Developing a competitive edge in the market is possible if you can identify these patterns and formulate a trading strategy around them.

-While trading with these patterns, you should remember that great power comes with great responsibility and manage your risk accordingly.
-My experience with Quotex has taught me the following strategies:
+While trading with these patterns, you should remember that great power comes with great responsibility; therefore, you must manage your risk accordingly.
+Here are some strategies that can help you with this.

 Strategy #1: Limit Your Losses